 Sales of a substantial number of our common shares in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common shares.
-After this offering, we will have , 2015.
-This includes outstanding common shares based on the number of shares outstanding as of shares that we are selling in this offering, which may be resold in the public market immediately, and assumes no exercises of outstanding options.
-Following the consummation of this offering. shares that are not being sold in this offering will be subject to a 180-day lock-up period provided under lock-up agreements executed in connection with this offering described in "Underwriting" and restricted from immediate resale under the federal securities laws as described in "Shares Eligible for Future Sale," All of these shares will, however, be able to be resold after the expiration of the lock-up period, as well as pursuant to customary exceptions thereto or upon the waiver of the lock-up agreement by certain of the underwriters.
-We also intend to register common shares that we may issue under our equity compensation plans.
+After this offering, we will have outstanding 23,155,571 common shares based on the number of shares outstanding as of January 31, 2015.
+This includes 2,988,600 shares that we are selling in this offering, which may be resold in the public market immediately, and assumes no exercises of outstanding options.
+Following the consummation of this offering, 18,055,571 shares that are not being sold in this offering will be subject to a 180-day lock-up period provided under lock-up agreements executed in connection with this offering described in "Underwriting" and restricted from immediate resale under the federal securities laws as described in "Shares Eligible for Future Sale."
+All of these shares will, however, be able to be resold after the expiration of the lock-up period, as well as pursuant to customary exceptions thereto or upon the waiver of the lock-up agreement by certain of the underwriters.
+We also intend to register 4,480,000 common shares that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to the lock-up agreements.
 As restrictions on resale end, the market price of our stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.